jeremyengels/jeremyengels.com/index.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-# Remy's Website
+# Jeremy's Website

 Hello!
-I'm Jeremy (sometimes called Remy) and I'm a grad student at UCLA.
+I'm Jeremy and I'm a grad student at UCLA.
 I'm studying Aerospace Engineering with a focus in control systems, and am an aspiring GNC engineer.

 When I'm not doing engineering I spend most of my time rock cimbing, and spend lots of time in the mountains.